Heisenberg-scaling characterization of a two-channel optical network via two-port homodyne detection

 The output modes are then measured by balanced homodyne detection at both ports, with tunable LO phases \(\theta_1\) and \(\theta_2\), producing joint Gaussian statistics from which all four parameters are inferred.
-Note that \(\phi_0\) multiplies the transformation as a global factor \(e^{-i\phi_0(\hat{a}_1^\dagger\hat{a}_1+\hat{a}_2^\dagger\hat{a}_2)}\) and is therefore unobservable for number-diagonal probes and POVMs.
-It becomes operationally identifiable once a phase reference is present.
+Note that \(\phi_0\) multiplies the transformation as a global factor \(e^{i\phi_0(\hat{a}_1^\dagger\hat{a}_1+\hat{a}_2^\dagger\hat{a}_2)}\) and is therefore unobservable for number-diagonal probes and POVMs.
+It becomes operationally identifiable once a phase reference is present, and should therefore be understood as an overall phase defined relative to the reference field.
 In our scheme, the homodyne detection introduces number coherence relative to the LO, so \(\phi_0\) rotates the output quadratures with respect to the LO and can be estimated~\cite{PhysRevA.91.032103}.
+In this sense, the four-parameter characterization discussed here refers to a phase-referenced $\rm{U}(2)$ transformation.

-\paragraph*{Two-port homodyne detection and Fisher information matrix.} Because both the probe state and the measurement are Gaussian, each experimental run yields a pair of real homodyne outcomes \(\bm{x} = (x_1,x_2)^{\mathsf T}\) distributed according to a bivariate Gaussian distribution with mean vector \(\bm{\mu}_{\bm{\phi}}\) and covariance matrix \(\Sigma_{\bm{\phi}}\),
+\paragraph*{Two-port homodyne detection and Fisher information matrix---} Because both the probe state and the measurement are Gaussian, each experimental run yields a pair of real homodyne outcomes \(\bm{x} = (x_1,x_2)^{\mathsf T}\) distributed according to a bivariate Gaussian distribution with mean vector \(\bm{\mu}_{\bm{\phi}}\) and covariance matrix \(\Sigma_{\bm{\phi}}\),